 You don’t need to reach for your wallet to get your fill of culture and fun in Chicago.
-Here are 10 free things to do in Chicago this December, including holiday celebrations, outdoor activities, exhibits, concerts, and more.
+Here are 10 free things to do in Chicago this January, including light displays, outdoor activities, exhibits, concerts, and more.

 All month long